luis-grafana/faro-helper/README.md

 - Profile **On** + no access → Apply requests it
 - Profile **Off** + access held → Apply gives it back
-- **Deleting** a profile revokes its access too — but only origins no remaining profile still needs
+- **Deleting** a profile removes its access too, but only origins no remaining **enabled** profile uses.
+If another profile shares the host, access is kept and the popup asks you to Apply to clear the deleted profile's leftover rules.

 **Reload tabs** reloads matching open tabs so you don't refresh by hand.
 It applies when switching a profile *off* as well, which is what unloads the SDK and restores the site's own policy.